Zacapa Department: Climate

 The climate as in almost the whole region of Zacapa, excluding inhabited highlands, is semi-arid chaparral.
 This is due to the shadow effect the Sierra de las Minas has over the following land to the south.
-The average maximum average temperature oscillates between 30° to 40 °C throughout the whole year, with highs of 45 °C reached during the "Semana Santa" (Holy Week) and Summer (March, April, May), though there have been instances where the maximum capped at 25 °C for the day.
+The average maximum average temperature oscillates between 30° and 40 °C throughout the whole year, with highs of 45 °C reached during the "Semana Santa" (Holy Week) and Summer (March, April, May), though there have been instances where the maximum capped at 25 °C for the day.
 The minimum might go from some 15 °C in cases of "extreme" conditions over some cold spell north winds, to 25 °C. The previous almost never happens, the latter is considered hot, and the usual hovers around 20 °C. There is a pronounced dry season, often marked by more than two months without rain, which worsens the air quality of the region tremendously.
 The region's flat areas are known for their loud insects, called chicharras, which chirp in the fields and along the roads during the dry season.